 We’re happy to answer your questions, even if you’re doing the woodwork or painting yourself.

 Exterior Carpentry Services

-We have carpenters on staff to replace rotted wood that is so common to homes the South Shore and Boston-area.
+We have carpenters on staff to replace rotted wood common to homes on the South Shore, South Coast, Plymouth, and Boston-areas.

-Shingle replacement – whether you need your whole home re-shingled or just need to replace a few cedar shingles that were blown off by the wind last winter, we can handle the job.
+Shingle replacement – whether you need your whole home re-shingled or replace a few cedar shingles that were blown off by the wind last winter, we can handle the job.

-Clapboard replacement – if a few clapboards are rotted, we can replace them before we paint.
-If you need the whole side of your home re-boarded, we can handle that too.
+Clapboard replacement – if a few clapboards are rotted, we’ll replace them before we paint.
+If you need the whole side of your home re-boarded, we can handle that, too.

-Wood Trim replacement – If budget is a concern, we can certainly replace your rotted trim boards with wood.
-Lots of our customers who are moving or putting their homes on the market choose wood materials over the more expensive PVC boards, because they will not be in their home long enough for the “investment” in PVC to pay off.
+Wood Trim replacement – If budget is a concern, we can replace your rotted trim boards with wood.
+Lots of our customers who are moving or putting their homes on the market choose wood materials over the more expensive PVC boards because they will not be in their homes long enough for the “investment” in PVC to pay off.

-Sill replacement – Window sills tend to rot quickly for a number of reasons including:
+Sill replacement – Window sills tend to rot quickly for many reasons, including: